• Skip to primary navigation

 Shredded Zucchini

-To incorporate zucchini into this recipe, all you have to do is give it a good wash and shred it.
+To incorporate fresh zucchini into this recipe, all you have to do is give it a good wash and shred it.
 No need to bother with peeling.
 Just grab your trusty cheese shredder and grate it into little shreds.

 Keep in mind that larger zucchinis tend to release some liquid when shredded.
 I like to shred the zucchini and let it sit for a bit to allow the excess liquid to drain off while I'm prepping the other ingredients.
 It doesn't have to be completely drained since a little bit of liquid won't have a significant impact on the cake, but we don't want an excessive amount of extra liquid either.